xyu/heroku-wp/README.md

 Once Vagrant provisions the VM you will have Heroku WP running locally at `http://herokuwp.local/`.
 On first load, it should bring you to the WordPress install page.
 If the site is not accessible in the browser, you might need to add `192.168.50.100 herokuwp.local` to your hosts file manually.

+As a convenience both the `/public` dir and `/composer.lock` file will be monitored by the VM.
+Any changes to either triggers a rebuild process which will result in `/public.built` (the web root) being updated. `/app/support` is also monitored by the VM, changes here will cause Nginx to reload with the new configs.

 Connecting to MySQL on Vagrant Machine
 --------------------------------------